PROGRAM TYPE

 Program Overview

-Fire science students can work as interns for a number of state and local agencies gaining valuable experience in program management and administration in the fire service.
-The goal of the fire science program is to produce well-rounded emergency services professionals who have the necessary foundational knowledge, training, and certifications to have a competitive edge in obtaining professional emergency service employment.
+The goal of the program is to produce well-rounded emergency services professionals who have the necessary foundational knowledge, training, and certifications to have a competitive edge in obtaining professional emergency service employment.

 Course Of Study